PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 # **Quick Start** <a name="QS"></a>

-This workflow requires [Anaconda](https://docs.conda.io/projects/conda/en/latest/index.html)/[Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and [Snakemake](https://snakemake.readthedocs.io/en/stable/) to be installed, and will require ~60GB memory and up to 200GB disk space per sample for very large HiFi fasta files (>2 million reads @ 10kb).
+This workflow requires [Anaconda](https://docs.conda.io/projects/conda/en/latest/index.html)/[Conda](https://docs.conda.io/projects/conda/en/latest/index.html) and [Snakemake](https://snakemake.readthedocs.io/en/stable/) to be installed, and will require ~60GB memory and 40-200GB disk space per sample (see [Requirements section](#RFR)).
 All dependencies in the workflow are installed using conda and the environments are activated by snakemake for relevant steps.

 - Clone the Taxonomic-Functional-Profiling-Protein directory.
 - Download MEGAN6 community edition from the [MEGAN download page](https://software-ab.informatik.uni-tuebingen.de/download/megan6/welcome.html) to obtain `sam2rma`.